pcchu30/blog-api/README.md

 * Project-Level Permissions: only authenticated, or logged in, users can view the API.
 * View-Level Custom Permissions: in the file, posts/permissions.py, read-only permissions are allowed for any request, but write permissions are only allowed to the author of a post.

+## Token Authentication
+To implement token authentication, third-party packages are used.
+We use **dj-rest-auth** in combination with **django-allauth** to simplify things.

+Here are some endpoints.